 Below given are the several ways in which CBD activates various receptors in the body

-The unheated version of CBD is called CBDA(cannabidiolic acid) and it too has strong affinity for the receptor.
+The unheated version of CBD is called CBDA (cannabidiolic acid) and it too has a strong affinity for the receptor.

 GPR55 (G protein-coupled receptor 55) receptors are not yet included in any big family of receptors and hence they are called orphan receptors.
 Studies suggest that CBD can deactivate the GPR55 receptor the activation of which promotes the growth of cancer cells.
 Since CBD blocks GPR55 signaling, it can be effective in cancer therapy.